-Hakone grass will grow in partially-shaded conditions, is not invasive, and is a deer-resistant ornamental grass.
-The 'Aureola' cultivar affords an added bonus: golden leaves striped green (often with some red, for good measure).
+Hakone grass will grow in partially shaded conditions, is not invasive, and is a deer-resistant ornamental grass.
+The 'Aureola' cultivar affords a bonus: golden leaves striped with green (often with some red, for good measure).

-Miscanthus sinensis 'Gracillimus' and blue fescue is the Mutt and Jeff of this category.
-An example of a tall deer-resistant ornamental grass, Miscanthus is one of the most graceful plants you can grow in the landscape, literally: the name of this cultivar means "very graceful."
+Maiden grass (Miscanthus sinensis 'Gracillimus') towers over the shorter deer-resistant grasses, such as blue fescue.
+It is one of the most graceful plants you can grow in the landscape.
+In fact, the name of this cultivar means "very graceful."

-At its most colorful in fall, I nonetheless appreciate Miscanthus even more in winter.
-During that Scrooge of the seasons, its puffy, silvery-white plumes and straw-colored blades stand out against a... barren landscape to provide visual interest.
+While maiden grass is at its most colorful in fall, many gardeners appreciate it even more in winter, when its puffy, silvery-white plumes and straw-colored blades stand out against a barren landscape to provide visual interest.

-Purple fountain (Pennisetum setaceum 'Rubrum') is my example of a plant that is in-between, height-wise, for this category.
-Like blue fescue, this deer-resistant ornamental grass is practically defined by its color ('Rubrum' means "red" in Latin).
+Purple fountain grass (Pennisetum setaceum 'Rubrum') is an example of a plant that is in-between, height-wise, for this category.
+Like blue fescue, this deer-resistant ornamental grass is practically defined by its color (Rubrum means "red" in Latin).
 And like Miscanthus, it bears attractive seed heads.

-The one problem with this plant -- for those who garden in cold regions -- is that it hails from the tropics, so it won't survive a northern winter if left outside.
-Still,...
-I consider it a plant beautiful enough to be worth growing, even if I'm able to enjoy it only during the summer and fall.
+The one problem with this plant (for those who garden in cold regions) is that it hails from the tropics, so it won't survive a cold winter if left outside.
+Still, for many gardeners in cooler climates, its beauty alone makes it worth growing, even if it can be enjoyed only during the summer and fall.

-This final entry, despite its appearance, doesn't even really belong in this category.
-Lilyturf (Liriope spicata) is actually a member of the Lily family, not Poaceae.
-Nonetheless, for practical purposes, it is often treated in the same manner as the deer-resistant ornamental grasses discussed above, so we'll bend the rules and include it.
+Lilyturf (Liriope spicata) is a member of the Lily family, not Poaceae, the family of grasses.
+Nonetheless, for practical purposes, this short plant is often treated in the same manner as the other deer-resistant ornamental grasses.

-One nice feature of lilyturf, as compared with the other examples listed here, is that its flowers, true to its heritage, look like perennial flowers... (in case you're not interested in the puffy blooms produced by Festuca glauca, Miscanthus, and Pennisetum.
+One nice feature of lilyturf, as compared with some of the true grasses, is that its flowers look like perennial flowers, in contrast to the the puffy blooms produced by blue fescue, maiden grass, or purple fountain grass.